dcavar/dcavar.github.io/README.md

 - **publications:** [ACL Anthology](https://aclanthology.org/people/d/damir-cavar/), [NLP-Lab](https://nlp-lab.org/publications/), local: [publications](/pubs) and [talks](/talks)
 - **office hours:** During the semester Thursdays 1:00-2:00 PM in my Ballantine Hall 511

+2026: Faculty Innovation Ambassador (FIA) - selected by the Innovation and Commercialization Office (ICO) of Indiana University as one of our inaugural Faculty Innovation Ambassadors (FIA).

 My research is inspired by [Steve Jobs' vision from 1985](https://youtu.be/yolkEfuUaGs).
 We are getting there.